Exploring the pathways of our lexicon

 In advance of Valentine's Day, the dating site Match.com released some survey results indicating that good grammar is something that both men and women on the dating scene use to judge their potential mates.
 That finding led to a joke on Saturday Night Live that was supposed to illustrate "good grammar" but, ironically enough, failed to.

 The Match.com survey showed that 55 percent of dating men judge women on "grammar," and 69 percent of dating women do the same for men.
 (Only heterosexuals were surveyed, apparently.)
 The only factor that ranked higher in the survey was, for both sexes, "teeth."
-On Saturday Night Live's "Weekend Update," Seth Meyers used the survey to set up a joke, which you can see in this video clip (starting 53 seconds in — clip may not be available outside of the US):
+On Saturday Night Live's "Weekend Update," Seth Meyers used the survey to set up a joke, which you can see in this video clip (starting 53 seconds in):

 "A new survey finds that the number one thing single people judge potential dates on is the quality of their teeth, followed by the quality of their grammar.
 Great news for whomever has both."
 (Flashes toothy grin.)